duncandevs/llm-tax-demo/README.md

 # LLM TAX DEMO

-This app allows users to upload and validate W2 PDF documents.
+This app allows users to upload and validate W2 PDF documents using ChatGPT.
 It provides a backwards compatible API for generating JSON from a W2 Doc.
 Making use of two key technologies: